moothes/SALOD/README.md

 # Update Log
-## 2022/08/09
+2022/08/09:
-Remove loss.py for each method.
+* Remove loss.py for each method.
 The loss functions are defined in config.py now.
-Weights are uploaded to Baidu Disk.
+* Weights are uploaded to Baidu Disk.

-## 2022/08/09
+2022/08/09:
-Update the trend figure.
+* Update the trend figure.
-New model: SCFNet (ECCV 2022).
+* New model: SCFNet (ECCV 2022).

-## 2022/06/14
+2022/06/14:
-Add performance trend figure.
+* Add performance trend figure.
-New model: EDN (TIP 2022).
+* New model: EDN (TIP 2022).

-## 2022/05/25
-**Fix a bug in evaluation.**
+2022/05/25:
-In the previous versions, we found that images with large salient regions get 0 ave-F scores, and thus we obtain lower ave-F scores than their original paper.
+* In the previous versions, we found that images with large salient regions get 0 ave-F scores, and thus we obtain lower ave-F scores than their original paper.
 Now, we fix this bug by adding a round function before evaluating.

-## 2022/05/15
+2022/05/15:
-1. New models: F3Net (AAAI 2020), LDF (CVPR 2020), GateNet (ECCV 2020), PFSNet (AAAI 20221), CTDNet (ACM MM 2021).
+* New models: F3Net (AAAI 2020), LDF (CVPR 2020), GateNet (ECCV 2020), PFSNet (AAAI 20221), CTDNet (ACM MM 2021).
 More models for SOD and COD tasks are coming soon.
-2. New dataset: training on COD task is available now.
+* New dataset: training on COD task is available now.
-3. Training strategy update.
+* Training strategy update.
 We notice that training strategy is very important for achieving SOTA performance.
 A new strategy factory is added to /base/strategy.py.

 ## Available Methods: